MostAwesomeDude/construct/docs/compilation.rst

 Exceptions do not include `path` information

+_index context entry is not supported, neither is Index class

 Struct Sequence FocusedSeq Union LazyStruct do not support `_subcons _stream` context entries

 Parsed hooks are not supported, ignored

+Debugger is not supported, ignored

 Compiling schemas